 - 1. Turn off the server, and disconnect all power cords and external cables. - 2.
 Remove the server cover.
-See "Removing the cover" on page 167 for more information.
+See "Removing the cover" on page 177 for more - 3.
+Unlock and remove the server cover (see "Removing the cover" on page 177 for more information.

-3. Locate the UEFI boot recovery jumper block (J29) on the system board.

-- 4. Move the jumper from pins 1 and 2 to pins 2 and 3 to enable the server firmware recovery mode. - 5.
-Reinstall the server cover; then, reconnect all power cords. - 6.
-Restart the server.
-The power-on self-test (POST) starts. - 7.
-Boot the server to an operating system that is supported by the firmware update package that you downloaded. - 8.
-Perform the firmware update by following the instructions that are in the firmware update package readme file. - 9.
-Copy the downloaded firmware update package into a directory. - 10.
-From a command line, type filename-s, where filename is the name of the executable file that you downloaded with the firmware update package. - 11.
-Turn off the server and disconnect all power cords and external cables, and then remove the server cover. - 12.
-Move the UEFI boot recovery jumper back to the primary position (pins 1 and 2).
+- 5. Remove any adapters that impede access to the UEFI boot recovery jumper block (J29) (see "Removing a PCI adapter from a PCI riser-card assembly" on page 190). - 6.
+Move the jumper from pins 1 and 2 to pins 2 and 3 to enable the UEFI recovery mode. - 7.
+Reinstall any adapter that you removed before (see "Installing a PCI adapter in a PCI riser-card assembly" on page 191). - 8.
+Reinstall the server cover (see "Installing the cover" on page 178). - 9.
+Reconnect all power cords and external cables and restart the server.
+The power-on self-test (POST) starts. - 10.
+Boot the server to an operating system that is supported by the firmware update package that you downloaded. - 11.
+Perform the firmware update by following the instructions that are in the firmware update package readme file. - 12.
+Copy the downloaded firmware update package into a directory.